sveltejs/eslint-plugin-svelte/docs/user-guide.md

 # User Guide

 > [!NOTE]
-> This README is in development.\
+> This document is in development.\
-> Please refer to the README for the version you are using.\
+> Please refer to the document for the version you are using.\
 > For example, <https://github.com/sveltejs/eslint-plugin-svelte/blob/eslint-plugin-svelte%402.46.0/docs/user-guide.md>

 ## :cd: Installation